Bristol Diverse Doors Open Day 2025 🗓 🗺

 The event was graced by His Majesty’s Vice Lord Lieutenant of Bristol, Mr Lee Williams; the Right Honourable Lord Mayor of the City and County of Bristol, Councillor Henry Michallat; the Deputy Lord Mayor, Councillor Andrew Warney; Councillor Raj Sood (South Glos); and Councillor Sibusiso Tshabalala (Bristol).
 In their speeches, they praised the thoughtful interventions and meaningful service by the Bristol Multi-Faith Forum for social harmony and the BMFF’s efforts to bring both the Indian and Pakistani communities together in Bristol.
 They also applauded the spirit of togetherness demonstrated at the Harmony Lunch and encouraged continued efforts to build bridges across communities.

-Mrs Janet Kirk, Ms Gina Smith (Commonwealth Society), Mr Daniel Randell (Church of Latter Day Saints), Mrs Keren Durant (Jewish Synagogue), Mr. Arif Khan (Council of Mosques), Mr. Afzal Shah (Grand Iftar), Mr Mazhar Iqbal (Pakistan Association), Mr. Pankaj Pandya (Hindu Temple), Mr Mohindra Choudhary (Punjabi Forum and Sikh Gurudwara), Mrs Monira Chowdhury (Bangladeshi Community), Mrs Michelle Meredith (Black South West Network) and Mrs Rajani Sree (UK Pravasi Sree Narayana Dharma Paripalana Yogam) felicitated Bristol Multi-Faith Forum and conveyed their greetings to the gathering.
+Mrs Janet Kirk, Ms Gina Smith (Commonwealth Society), Mr Daniel Randell (Church of Latter Day Saints), Mrs Keren Durant (Jewish Synagogue), Mr. Arif Khan (Council of Mosques), Mr. Afzal Shah (Grand Iftar), Mr Mazhar Iqbal (Pakistan Association), Mr. Pankaj Pandya (Hindu Temple), Mr Mohindra Choudhary (Punjabi Forum and Sikh Gurudwara), Mrs Monira Chowdhury (Bangladeshi Community), Mrs Michelle Meredith (Black South West Network) and Mrs Rejani Rajan (UK Sree Narayana Dharma Paripalana Yogam) felicitated Bristol Multi-Faith Forum and conveyed their greetings to the gathering.

 The Harmony Buffet was also the culmination of the South Asian Heritage Month, making it a special celebration.
 The event promoted unity, peace, and community cohesion across Bristol’s diverse communities.
 The joyful atmosphere, lively conversations, and shared celebration created a true sense of fellowship.
 Participants expressed their appreciation for the opportunity to come together, relax, and celebrate harmony.